Tenants say they are being mass evicted. Will Sacramento County help them?

 Some of the residents have housing vouchers from Sacramento Housing and Redevelopment Authority (SHRA.)

 Resident Debbie Stollery, 68, told the board during public comment Tuesday that she received a 60-day notice.
-She said she sent a request by certified mail for a 30-day extension, and despite confirmation that building management received her request, she received no official response.
+She said she requested a 30-day extension by certified mail, and despite confirmation that building management received her request, received no official response.

-“My rent takes up most of my Social Security check,” she said, adding that she’s partially disabled.
-She said she had nowhere to go.
+“My rent takes up most of my Social Security check,” she said, adding that she’s partially disabled and has nowhere to go.

 In an interview with KCRA, she said she could end up living in a tent.